milostomic/implementation-guides/netverify/netverify-web-v4.md

 ## Using Netverify in a native WebView

-Netverify Web can be embedded within a native WebView in your native mobile application.
+Netverify Web can be embedded within a WebView in your native mobile application.

 See [Supported Environments > Native WebView](#native-webview) for information about support on Android and iOS.